benbaror/SNocs/README.md

 SNocs is a wrapper for SCons Software Construction tool (www.scons.org)

-If you find SCons low level system then SNocs will help you to boost your efficiency in C/C++ development workflows
+If you find SCons low level system then SNocs will help you to boost your efficiency in C/C++ development

 SNocs simplifies SCons project configuration: